shrayasr/talks/2015/july/chennaipy/beauty-of-pg-1/thoughts.md

 ### history

+#### 9.2

 In 9.2, PG introduced the Json type.
 As of 9.2, they were just stored as text fields after checking for validity.
 There were a few functions on top of the json type to turn a given row in json and vice versa.

+Had stuff like row_to_json and array_to_json

+The main caveat however was that storage was still text (after json validation), so while insertion would be cheap, querying would be a tough thing to do since it had to convert it to a proper json format before performing any operation on it.

+#### Enter 9.4

+In 9.4, PG introduced the new Jsonb type - A much required improvement on the json format.
+The major difference was that the storage now didn't require us to reparse the original text in order to process it.
+This brought with it the power to apply concepts like indexing to a json column!

+Because of this, all the existing json_* functions were supported with jsonb along with the addition of many more json generation/querying functions.

 ---